 - 49. On special occasions, use the china and silverware that you inherited from your loved one.

 - 50. Create a simple bracelet or necklace out of your loved one’s wedding band.
+This is a new trend in celebration of life ideas.
+Search for a bespoke jeweller in your area that can help you implement your design.

 - 51. Visit your loved one’s favourite European city and put a lock on a lock bridge.
 The lock could have his initials engraved on it, along with the date of birth and the date of death.